Image Credit: Alex Machado

-Carbon offsetting is the practise of mitigating the carbon produced either by specific actions, such as flying or by drivng your car or for your whole lifestyle.
+It referred to the practise of trying to 'balance' the carbon that you produce by specific actions, such as flying or by driving your car, or the carbon produced by your whole lifestyle.

 The idea was that you would 'offset' the carbon produced by your actions by, for example, planting enough trees to absorb the carbon produced, by making a donation to protect trees from being cut down or to an organisation which carried out environmental work in reducing carbon emissions.

 Although tree planting was originally the most popular way of carbon offsetting, investment in renewable energy, energy conservation and methane capture projects were offered as carbon offsetting solutions too.